rengokantai/psrapidangulartrain/README.md

 job-position-form.component.html
 Question:
-- How can we bind to ,odel.isFullTime uisng a checkbox
+- How can we bind to model.isFullTime using a checkbox
 ```
 <form #form="ngForm">
   <input name="title" [(ngModel)]="model.title">